ibm-cloud-docs/watsonxdata/querying-data-ai.md

 # Querying data through agents by using the MCP server
 {: #querying-data-ai}

-The IBM {{site.data.keyword.lakehouse_short}} Model Context Protocol (MCP) Server enables agents to interact with IBM {{site.data.keyword.lakehouse_short}} lakehouse instances through natural language interfaces.
-You can use this server to securely access and explore your lakehouse data and metadata through the Model Context Protocol, with built-in read-only protection to ensure data integrity.
+You can securely access and explore your lakehouse data and metadata through natural language by using {{site.data.keyword.lakehouse_short}} Model Context Protocol (MCP) server and your AI agent.

 The IBM {{site.data.keyword.lakehouse_short}} MCP Server is designed for the following users: